Packet Loss Monitoring

 - Availability: OpManager pings all monitored devices at defined monitoring intervals, and if any device has a huge packet loss, OpManager notifies you immediately by sending an email or text message.

-- Errors and discards: All network devices discard packets depending on their memory, which can effect performance.
-These problems are common with the routers and switches.
+- Errors and discards: All network devices discard packets depending on their memory, which can affect performance.
+These problems are common with routers and switches.
 Since discarding packets increases application latency, excessive discards could indicate that there's a problem with the switch, or the device interacting with the switch.
 Insufficient bandwidth allocation is also a concern for packet drops.
 Network errors are diverse; they could be caused by a DNS issue, TCP timeout, or a lack of response from the server.
 A switch or a router can misinterpret a packet due to a protocol mismatch when updating device configurations.
-OpManager helps you monitor and reduce the packet loss due to errors and discards.
+OpManager helps you monitor and reduce packet loss due to errors and discards.

 - Monitoring configuration changes: OpManager manages all the configuration changes on your network devices using its ManageEngine Network Configurations Manager add-on.
 With these capabilities, OpManager helps you to: